muhammad-danyal09/Repetition-Code-QEC/README.md

 - Convert the noisy circuit into a **Detector Error Model**.

 ### Detector Error Model (DEM)
-The **Detector Error Model** is Stim's compact, graph-like description of a noisy circuit: it lists every possible physical error and which detector(s) it would trigger if it occurred (`circuit.detector_error_model()`).
-Instead of reasoning about the full quantum circuit, a decoder only needs this much smaller error graph — each **node** is a detector, and each **edge** is a possible error connecting two detectors (or a detector to the boundary).
+The **Detector Error Model** is Stim's compact, graph-like description of a noisy circuit.
+It lists every possible physical error and which detector in DEM it would trigger if it occurred (`circuit.detector_error_model()`).
+Instead of reasoning about the full quantum circuit, a decoder only needs this much smaller error graph.
+In this graph, each **node** is a detector, and each **edge** is a possible error connecting two detectors (or a detector to the boundary).
 This is what makes fast, practical decoding possible.

 ### PyMatching — Decoding
-PyMatching is a fast **Minimum-Weight Perfect Matching (MWPM)** decoder built by Oscar Higgott and Craig Gidney, developed with support from the Google Quantum AI team.
+PyMatching is a fast **Minimum-Weight Perfect Matching (MWPM)** decoder built by Oscar Higgott and Craig Gidney.
 Given a DEM and a set of detector events from a run, PyMatching finds the most likely underlying pattern of physical errors by matching pairs of fired detectors together.
 In this project, `pymatching.Matching.from_detector_error_model(...)` builds the decoder, and `matcher.decode_batch(...)` predicts whether the logical qubit flipped for each of the 100,000 simulated shots.

 ### Sinter
 Sinter is Stim's companion tool for running **large-scale QEC experiments**.
 While Stim runs one circuit at a time, Sinter automatically runs many circuits across different code distances and noise levels, collects the statistics, and helps generate the threshold plot.
 In this project, Sinter is used to test code distances 3, 5, 7, and 9 against several physical error rates, using PyMatching as the decoder.